viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 writer.close()
 ```

 As seen in the picture of the computation graph.
-Tensorflow has 3 nodes in
+You have 3 nodes in
 the computation graph.
-We can ask for the value in any step of the calculation.
+We can ask for the value in any step of the
-Tensorflow will calculate it over a C++ API, not with python like in numpy
+calculation with a tensorflow session.
+Tensorflow will calculate it over a
+C++ API, not with python like in numpy case.
+What features that brings we
-case.
+will see in the next section.

+### Advanced Features
+#### Derivation
+#### GPU contact
+Image with and without, maybe time comparison.
+#### Building neural net
+#### Visual debugging
+Give example.

 # Notes
 we still work in python, but we are using tensorflow (C++) library (schneller